Uganda & Gorillas Overland

 Day 9 Kampala (1B)

 Transfer back to Uganda's capital where the tour finishes upon arrival to the start point hotel in the late morning.
-Please note that this transfer is unaccompanied by the CEO, as they will be returning to Kenya on this day along with the overland truck and some fellow travellers who have booked longer tours in the region.
+Please note that this transfer is unaccompanied by the CEO, overland truck and some fellow travellers who have booked longer tours, as they will be returning to Kenya on this day.
 The staff at our staff point hotel can assist in booking transfers to the airport if required.
 Please do not book onward flights until after 3pm on this day.
 Approximate Distance: 90 km Estimated Travel Time: 2-4 hrs (depending on city traffic)